Pre-Alpha · V20 36.1080, -115.1800

 AWS tiles only

-USGS 3DEP LiDAR (US) + AWS fallback
+USGS 3DEP LiDAR + AWS fallback

 Steep terrain

-Same grass on cliffs
+Grass on cliffs

-Exposed stone, gravel, andesite on slopes
+Stone, gravel, andesite on slopes

 Roads